Pair production due to an electric field in 1+1 dimensions and the validity of the semiclassical approximation: Particle production and energy conservation in the semiclassical framework

+Here we investigate some of the details of the particle production process including the transfer of energy between the electric field and the particles for solutions to the semiclassical backreaction equation when either a scalar field or a spin-$\frac{1}{2}$ field is coupled to the electric field and the classical current is given by Eq.~\eqref{Jc-delta}.
+The specific solutions considered have $E_{\rm crit} =\frac{m^2}{q} = 10$ and either $E_0=E_{\rm crit}$ or $E_0=5 E_{\rm crit}$.

-In Fig.~\ref{figscalars}, it is apparent that, as soon as particle production starts to occur, the initial electric field decays, and the electric current increases as a consequence of the created particles.
+In Fig.~\ref{figscalars}, some of our results for a scalar field coupled to the electric field are shown for $E_0=E_{\rm crit}$ in the top panels and $E_0=5 E_{\rm crit}$ in the bottom ones. cIt is apparent that as soon as particle production starts to occur, the initial electric field decays and the electric current increases as a consequence of the created particles.
 When the electric field has been reduced significantly the current reaches a plateau and the particle creation saturates.
 Furthermore, when the electric field changes sign and its magnitude again becomes large, the particle creation rate is enhanced while the current is slowed and then reversed.
 This results in plasma oscillations.
-The overall process is always exactly consistent with energy conservation, as can be seen in the middle panels of Fig.~\ref{figscalars}.
 Note also that the duration of the initial growth of the electric current $\langle \tilde J_Q \rangle$ is of the same order as the duration of the initial growth in the particle number $\langle \tilde N \rangle$.